MicrosoftDocs/microsoft-365-community/Community/microsoft365-maturity-model--intro.md

 ![SPMM Collaboration - 2014](media/microsoft365-maturity-model--intro/collaboration-high-level-2014.jpg)

-The tools have changed, but we still see similar levels of capability when using Document libraries:
+The tools have changed, but we still see similar levels of capability when using Document Libraries:

 - Team-centric - mostly document storage
 - Cross-enterprise and fuller functionality
 - Outside the firewall

 These three high-level distinctions are levels of capability we in the practitioner community see every day in our work.
 Some organizations are totally fine using SharePoint as a shared folder in the cloud, but most want to be working smarter than that.
 But how can they know what their path should be?
-And how to they get there?
+And how can they get there?

 ### Underpinnings: the Capability Maturity Model

 SPMM was based on  the [Capability Maturity Model (CMM)](https://en.wikipedia.org/wiki/Capability_Maturity_Model), which originally came out of work at Carnegie Mellon University and focused on software development.
 The premise was if you could measure yourself against a clear set of standards to identify where your practices and capabilities stood, you could take concrete steps to progress to the next level.
-The model defined a 5 point scale, representing the levels: Initial, Repeatable, Defined, Managed (Capable), and Optimizing (Efficient).
+The model defined a 5 point scale, representing the levels:

+- Initial
+- Repeatable
+- Defined
+- Managed (Capable)
+- Optimizing (Efficient).

 Not every organization needs to be at the top level.
 NASA and Boeing have different goals, constraints, and risks to manage than a small marketing or retail organization.
-As with any organizational capability, one can decide if is a differentiator or an operational capability based on the organizational strategy.
+As with any organizational capability, the organization should decide if the capability should be a strategic differentiator or simply a basic operational capability based on the organizational strategy.
 The former may require optimized and foolproof capabilities, where the latter only requires relative efficiency.

 ## What's Next?